 Calling Avenge Trading About The Reported Results

-Brandon then recommend that I have a conversation with the trading room moderators.
-I agreed.
-And I told Brandon that since I was spending $25,000 for his trading product, that I needed to be extra careful and verify every detail.
-He agreed.
-Before I ended the phone call, I asked Brandon for his last name.
+Brandon then urge I have a conversation using the trading area moderators.
+I consented.
+And that I told Brandon that because I had been spending $25,000 because of his trading merchandise, that I had to be extra cautious and verify each detail.
+He concurred.
+Before I finished the telephone, I asked Brandon because of his name.
 He refused.

 Speaking With The Room Moderator